|

 under such conditions of persecution and destitution as Winstanley endured in

+the first year of the English, Scottish, Welsh and Irish republic.
 But Christ did not rise in sons and daughters, even with the assistance of

 the Diggers’ spades and Winstanley’s eloquent pen.
 Twelve months after the